Travel Along the Quilt Barn Trail of Washington County

 Currently, more than 40 quilt panels have been installed at area farms and agriculture-related businesses.
 Each panel tells the story of the property owners and their unique relationship to quilting.

 Panels are being installed at a quick pace, and within the next six years, expect to see up to 60 quilt panels added to the trail!
-See map of all current quilt barn sites.

 As you drive from one to the next, imagine each unique panel sewn together as one quilt, representing the rich and diverse heritage of the Tualatin Valley.